 While one of the main benefits of engineered wooden floors is that they can be sanded down if damage does occur, obviously it’s better to prevent damage in the first place.
 Placing an entrance mat behind exterior doorways will help prevent dirt and debris getting onto the floor, thus avoiding potential scratches.
 Make sure the mat you use doesn’t have a rubber backing.
 If it does, it can cause moisture underneath which can damage the wooden floor.

 If heavy furniture is to be placed on the floor, be sure to use furniture pads underneath the legs to avoid dents and scratches.
 You should also avoid walking over the floor in stilettos.
+Check out the 3 ways to protect your floor.

 Finally sweeping up dust and debris daily with a soft broom will help to prevent minor scratches and marks.
 You can either eliminate this dust and debris by vacuuming it up, or by using a dustpan.
 It’s recommended you vacuum at least once a week, making sure it is on a hardwood setting and not used with a bristle brush bar which could damage the surface.